McGill-DMaS/Authorship-StyloMatrix/README.md

 StyloMatrix was developed by Steven H. H. Ding under the supervision of Benjamin C. M. Fung of the [Data Mining and Security Lab](http://dmas.lab.mcgill.ca/) at McGill University in Canada.
 If you find StyloMatrix useful, please cite our paper:

 * S. H. H. Ding, B. C. M. Fung, F. Iqbal, and W. K. Cheung.
-Learning stylometric representations for authorship analysis.
-IEEE Transactions on Cybernetics (CYB), in press.
+Learning stylometric representations for authorship analysis. <i>IEEE Transactions on Cybernetics (CYB)</i>, in press.
 IEEE Systems, Man, and Cybernetics Society.

 ## Compilation
 This project is purely written in Java with Maven.
 You need the following dependencies: